AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### iOS Analytics 5.0.1

-* Fixed an issue in Analytics hit processor and now it retries hits on recoverable URLErrors shared by Mobile Core
+* Fixed an issue in Analytics hit processor and now it retries hits on recoverable URLErrors shared by Mobile Core.

 ### iOS Edge 5.0.2